Bhutan Spiritual Tour - 4 Days

 • Pay homage to the country's largest statue of Buddha

-• Visit Memorial Chorten built in memory of King Jigme Dorji Wangchuck and Tashichho Dzong
+• Visit Memorial Chorten, built in memory of King Jigme Dorji Wangchuck, and Tashichho Dzong

-• Hike up to the world-renowned Taktshang Monastery also known as Tiger’s Nest
+• Hike up to the world-renowned Taktshang Monastery, also known as Tiger’s Nest

-• Visit National Museum in Paro
+• Visit the National Museum in Paro

 • Learn about the culture and daily lifestyle of people in Bhutan